-We are a development stage company.
-DelMar (BC) was incorporated in British Columbia on April 6, 2010 and has only a limited operating history.
-Therefore, there is limited historical financial information upon which to base an evaluation of our performance.
+We are an early stage company and there is limited historical financial information upon which to base an evaluation of our performance.
 Our prospects must be considered in light of the uncertainties, risks, expenses, and difficulties frequently encountered by companies in their early stages of operations.
-We have generated net losses since we began operations, including \$8,290,689 and \$2,400,363 for the years ended December 31, 2013 and 2012, respectively.
+We have generated net losses since we began operations, including \$2,798,908, \$8,290,689 and \$2,400,363 for the six months ended June 30, 2014 and the years ended December 31, 2013 and 2012, respectively.
 We expect to incur substantial additional net expenses over the next several years as our research, development, and commercial activities increase.
 The amount of future losses and when, if ever, we will achieve profitability are uncertain.
-Our ability to generate revenue and achieve profitability will depend on, among other things, successful completion of the preclinical and clinical development of our product candidates; obtaining necessary regulatory approvals from the FDA and international regulatory agencies; successful manufacturing, sales, and marketing arrangements; and raising sufficient funds to finance our activities.
+Our ability to generate revenue and achieve profitability will depend on, among other things, successful completion of the preclinical and clinical development of our product candidate; obtaining necessary regulatory approvals from the FDA and international regulatory agencies; successful manufacturing, sales, and marketing arrangements; and raising sufficient funds to finance our activities.
 If we are unsuccessful at some or all of these undertakings, our business, prospects, and results of operations may be materially adversely affected.